Mero0077/Mero0077/README.md

 - 🔧 Ship bulletproof APIs and backend systems that don’t break — even on a bad day.
 - 🧠 Think in SOLID, breathe Clean Architecture, and build with CQRS + Onion from day one.
-- ⚙️ Engineer Redis caching, smart DB schemas, and async flows that just click.
+- ⚙️ Think of Redis caching, smart DB schemas, and async flows that just click.
 - 🧩 Turn messy business problems into clean code and measurable outcomes.
 - 💥 Build backend that moves real metrics — churn down, retention up, systems steady.
 - 💻 Quiet confidence.
 Loud results.
 And yeah... just enough rizz to make the debugger blush.